 * Correspondence: cbsohn@kw.ac.kr(C.-B.S.), Kwangkeelee@gmail.com(K.L.)

 Abstract: Monitoring accurate continuous Blood Pressure (BP) can be an adequate precaution for cardiovascular disease (CVD).
 Currently, most BP measurement relies on uncomfortable cuff-based devices.
 Patients need to be sedentary, and it shows only Systolic and Diastolic BP.
 It gets trickier for those lying on a med bed.
 For many Intensive Care Unit (ICU) patients, many vital signs including photoplethysmography (PPG) and BP need to be monitored constantly.
 To do so, an invasive Arterial Blood Pressure (ABP) line is required and must be replaced every couple of days which can cause unnecessary infection in patients.

+To overcome all these inconveniences and inefficiencies, PPG-based technologies are actively studied for BP measurements.
 In this study, we propose BPNet, which estimates continuous ABP from a single PPG signal using 1D convolution.
-To enhance the robustness of the model, its first and second derivate information is also used.
+To enhance the robustness of the model, its first and second derivativeinformation is also used.
 Experimental results with a public medical database (UCI, which contains 360 hours long PPG and ABP signal) achieved 93.5% correlation (r), 8.94 MAE for SBP, and 4.36 MAE for DBP respectively.
 Additionally, this study verified that considering derivatives of signal enhances signal-to-signal estimation.

 Keywords: Arterial Blood Pressure; Photoplethysmography; Deep learning; 1D Convolution; Signal processing.